Substance 3D Designer

 This documentation is designed to help you learn how to use the software, from basic to advanced techniques.

-- Activation and licenses — This pages regroups information on how to activate and manage your licenses to unlock the application.
+- Activation and licenses — This page has information on how to activate and manage your licenses so you can start using Designer.

 - System requirements — This page lists system requirements and hardware compatibility information.